sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 "*Oh, you* wound *me, kiddo!*" Snatcher put on a fake melodramatic act, floating back as if onto a sofa with one of his arms raised above his face. "*How could you accuse your* BFF *of having such an ulterior motive?*"

-"I never signed that contract."
+"I haven't signed that contract."

 "*Ah, but I remember writing it, and* you *remember defiling* and *signing it!
 So even if it hasn't actually happened yet, that contract (and all the others, might I add) is completely valid, whether we like it or not!*" At least, that's how Snatcher figured it worked.
 Granted, his knowledge in law never had to stand up to time manipulation prior to now. "*But if you must insist, I came by to ask... what happens now.*"